 You think and work at college (bachelor) or academic level.
 You work in an (applied) R&D or innovation department as a process, product or quality engineer, where you develop new products and processes, for example.
 Or you are an engineer who needs to improve ongoing production processes and you need DoE to discover and fix difficult problems in time.
 Or you are responsible for the validation of equipment, methods or processes, for example in a laboratory environment.
 Then you can use DoE to perform a validation with much less work.

 The following topics will be covered over four days.

 - Independence of experimental errors

 - Factorial experimental schemes (model, significance, linearity)

-- Fractional factorial experimental schemes
+- Fractional factorial testing schemes and roadmap for DoE

 - Factorial testing schemes in blocks

-- Plackett-Burman Designs
+- Plackett-Burman Designs and Robustness Designs.

-- Determination of Design Space
+- Determining Design Space

-- Handling of practical cases
+- Handling practical cases and questions